nRF9160: LTE Sensor Gateway

-Observe in the terminal window connected to the first serial port that the DK starts up.
-This is indicated by an output similar to the following line:
+Observe in the terminal window connected to the first serial port that the kit starts up in Trusted Firmware-M. This is indicated by an output similar to the following lines:

 Observe that the message

-LTE Sensor Gateway sample startedis shown in the terminal window, to ensure that the application has started.
+LTE Sensor Gateway sample startedis shown in the terminal window, to ensure that the application started.

 The nRF9160 DK now connects to the network.
 This might take several minutes.